3raxton/spicetify-custom-apps-and-extensions/copy-to-clipboard/README.md

 Use `copytoclipboard.js` for Spotify <v1.1.59 and Spicetify <v2.0.0.

 Use `copytoclipboard2.js` for Spotify ≥v1.1.59 and Spicetify ≥v2.0.0.
+Uninstall old version before installing this version.

 Some text can't copy, it shows error like this: